 24. Wooden Watches

-You will find some interestingly looking wood watches made out of maple, walnut, ebony, and many more.
+You will find some interesting timepieces made out of maple, walnut, ebony, and many more.
 They also come in various colors and suit many attires.

-Wooden watches use automatic and quartz movements and come in various display types, such as analog, chronograph, and skeleton.
+Wooden watches use automatic and quartz movements and come in various display types, including analog, chronograph, and skeleton.
 Naturally, the selection is surprisingly broad, and everyone should find a suitable model.

 Types of Watches by Functionality

-A smartwatch is an extension arm for your smartphone – you can accept or deny calls, use apps, and read messages.
-It is also possible to read your heart rate or make use of the GPS.
-And, believe it or not, you can even check the time, among the vast number of features!
+A smartwatch is basically an extension arm for your smartphone – you can accept or deny calls, use apps, and read messages.
+It is also possible to read your heart rate or make use of GPS.
+And, believe it or not, you can even check the time among the vast number of features!

-Smartwatches keep an accurate time throughout their lifetime because, unlike most of the watches that employ timekeeping mechanism, the smart wear synchronizes through GPS.
-However, one of the downsides of a smartwatch is the low battery life – you need to charge it regularly.
+Smartwatches keep an accurate time throughout their lifetime because, unlike most watches that employ timekeeping mechanisms, the smart wear synchronizes through satellites.

 26. Fitness Watches

-Fitness watches, or fitness trackers, are primarily for sports enthusiasts and share similarities with smartwatches in possessing various opportunities that typical hand watches cannot provide.
+Fitness watches, or fitness trackers, share similarities with smartwatches in possessing various opportunities that typical hand watches cannot provide.
 However, compared to smartwatches, their specialty is sports.

-On the outside, fitness watches are generally with a digital display and made from rubber, silicone, or plastic that is water-resistant.
-The watches use a battery for power and require regular charging.
+On the outside, fitness watches generally have a digital display and are made from rubber, silicone, or plastic.
+The watches use a lithium-ion battery for power and require regular charging.
 They can look like smartwatches (Fitbit Versa series) but can also be much smaller (Amazfit, Fitbit Inspire).

-As it is with smartwatches, the fitness trackers receive the correct time through GPS.
+As it is with smartwatches, fitness trackers receive the correct time through satellites.